mui/toolpad/docs/data/toolpad/studio/concepts/building-ui.md

 ---

-Toolpad has many [built-in components](/toolpad/studio/reference/components/) and we are always adding more.
+Toolpad Studio has many [built-in components](/toolpad/studio/reference/components/) and we are always adding more.
 To make it easier for us to understand what to add next, please [upvote](https://github.com/mui/mui-toolpad/labels/waiting%20for%20%F0%9F%91%8D) the components you need, or open a [feature request](https://github.com/mui/mui-toolpad/issues/new/choose).

 ## Using components

 Each component has a set of properties that you can tweak in the **inspector panel** on the right.
 To view the page structure, and select or rename components, use the **page hierarchy explorer** on the bottom-left.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/concepts/building-ui/canvas-1.png", "alt": "Toolpad panels", "caption": "Inspector panel and page hierarchy explorer" }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/concepts/building-ui/canvas-1.png", "alt": "Toolpad Studio panels", "caption": "Inspector panel and page hierarchy explorer" }}

-Below are the step-by-step instructions on adding, moving, deleting and resizing a component in Toolpad:
+Below are the step-by-step instructions on adding, moving, deleting and resizing a component in Toolpad Studio:

 1. Open the component library and drag a component over the canvas.
 2. The canvas will highlight the location where the component can be dropped.
 Release the mouse to drop it.